-The Journal of Canada's Physician Assistants (JCanPA) is a peer-reviewed open access journal.
-JCanPA is a forum to share and translate knowledge of Canada's Physician Assistants's practice, profession, and solutions.
+The Journal of Canada's Physician Assistants (JCANPA) is a peer-reviewed open-access journal.
+JCANPA is a forum to share and translate knowledge of Canada's Physician Assistants' practice, profession, and solutions.

-Canadian Physician Assistants are academically and clinically educated medical generalist who practice medicine.
-PA education prepares a medical generalist adaptable to any clinical environment including primary health care, specialty practice, consulting or hospital-based roles.
-PAs will over time develop an increased knowledge of a medical or surgical specialty.
-The PAs’ scope of practice mirrors that of the physicians, within a trust-centred relationship formailed in practice descriptions and formailzed contracts of supervision.
+Canadian Physician Assistants are academically and clinically educated medical generalists who practice medicine within a formalized and collaborative partnership with physicians.
+PA education prepares medical clinicians who can adapt to their clinical environments which may include primary health care, specialty practice, surgery, emergency or hospital-based roles.
+PAs over time develop an increased knowledge of a medical or surgical specialty.
+The PAs’ scope of practice mirrors that of the physicians, and practice within trust-centred relationships and formalized contracts of supervision.

 Visit your Physician Assistant, Nurse Practitioner, or Physician to discuss your health and medical concerns.
-This journal is not intended to provide the lay-public or our patients with directions for self-care and treatment.
+This journal is not intended to provide directions for self-care and treatment.
 When it comes to health, direct communication with qualified and knowledgeable medical providers makes a difference.

-An Inukshuk in the shape of a person signifies safety, hope and friendship.
+Respectfully used to symbolize our Journal's values, hopes, and purpose, an Inukshuk in the shape of a person signifies safety, hope and friendship.
 Used as a directional marker in Canada's North, the Inukshuk is an Inuit symbol of communication.
 From the Inuktitut, ᐃᓄᒃᓱᒃ, plural ᐃᓄᒃᓱᐃᑦ; alternatively, inukshuk in Inuinnaqtun, iñuksuk in Iñupiaq, or inukshuk in English.
-Respectfully used to symbolise our Journal's values, hopes, and purpose.

 The Proceedings of Manitoba’s Undergraduate Science and Engineering Research journal is a peer-reviewed undergraduate journal.
 Students receive recognition for their research in a wide range of scientific disciplines.
 The undertaking of writing a journal manuscript will enhance understandings of the significance of their respective projects in a broader context.
 This, in turn, will foster a tremendous growth in their intellectual development outside of the classroom setting, and serves as preparation for a career in research.